advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter10.md

 Figure 10-5.
 The queue model for MySQL secondary replay.

-In MySQL secondary replay, multi-queue stages¡ªsuch as for relay log flushing, transaction event replay (including reading, parsing, and queueing events), and commit operations¡ªrestrict the theoretical maximum replay speed.
+In MySQL secondary replay, multi-queue stages—such as for relay log flushing, transaction event replay (including reading, parsing, and queueing events), and commit operations—restrict the theoretical maximum replay speed.
 These serialized processes create inherent limits on how quickly the replay can proceed.

 ## 10.2 Root Cause Analysis of Slow MySQL Replay